 When presented with an opportunity to lose yourself all over someone instead, PAUSE.
 BREATHE.
 And say: “Well.
 That’s inconvenient.”
 And then take the time to look around and see what’s going on around you.

 Create Holiday Joy with Forgiveness

-When we think of forgiveness, we tend to think of people we know, and how we may need to dig deep and find it in our hearts to forgive someone for something they have done to us, how they hurt us.
+When we think of forgiveness, we tend to think of people we know and how we may need to dig deep and find it in our hearts to forgive someone for something they have done to us, or how they hurt us.